noir-lang/noir/docs/docs/noir/concepts/traits.md

 to provide its own `impl Default for Foo`.
 The downside of this pattern is that it requires extra wrapping and unwrapping of values when converting to and from the `Wrapper` and `Foo` types.

-### Supertraits
+### Trait Inheritance

-Sometimes, you might need one trait to use another trait’s functionality( like the "inheritance" in other languages ).
-In this case, you need to rely on the dependent trait also being implemented.
-The trait you rely on is a supertrait of the trait you’re implementing.
+Sometimes, you might need one trait to use another trait’s functionality (like "inheritance" in some other languages).
+In this case, you can specify this relationship by listing any child traits after the parent trait's name and a colon.
+Now, whenever the parent trait is implemented it will require the child traits to be implemented as well.
+A parent trait is also called a "super trait."

 ```rust
 trait Person {